eraosso/handson-ml3/.github/ISSUE_TEMPLATE/clarification-request.md

 ---
+noteId: "54773900aaa511ef8f85cdcd7fa2a98d"
+tags: []
-name: Clarification request
+name: "Clarification request"
-about: Not a bug, but something is not clear
+about: "Not a bug, but something is not clear"
 title: "[QUESTION]"
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""

 ---